A valid passport is required to enter Brazil.

 Slevad brand or similar jigs in 1/2 oz., bucktail, all colors, with white or yellow underbelly.
 Flies such as listed below with 1/2 oz. worm weights also work well as jigs.

-For spinning and bait casting tackle and lures, contact:
+For spinning and bait casting tackle and questions, contact:

 J.W.
 Smith at (800) 211-4753 or firstname.lastname@example.org